 The Bull Pug

 Similar in size and characteristics to the popular Puggle, the Bull Pug is a hybrid of the English Bulldog and the pug.
-If you ever run into a Bull Pug out in the wild, you might hear it referred to as a “Miniature Bulldog,” seeing as this designer dog resembles its parental breed in every way, save for size.
+If you ever run into a Bull Pug out in the wild, you might hear it referred to as a "Miniature Bulldog," seeing as these designer dogs resemble their British parental breed in every way save for size.

 Combine the loyal and loving personality of a Golden Retriever with the gentle and good-natured personality of a Siberian Husky, and what you get is the blue-eyed gentle giant known as the Goberian.
-Though this hybrid is relatively new, it’s quickly picked up a cult following in the animal-loving community, thanks to a combination of show-stopping looks and an affectionate demeanor.
+Though this hybrid is relatively new, they've quickly picked up a cult following in the animal-loving community, thanks to their combination of show-stopping looks and their affectionate demeanor.

 The Gerberian Shepsky

-Gerbian Shepskies, or just Shepskies for short, are pretty gigantic when compared to the Siberian Husky—they can grow to weigh as much as 90 pounds—but they’re actually relatively small in comparison to their other parent breed, the German Shepherd.
-Usually, a Shepsky’s personality will either favor their Husky parent or their German Shepherd parent, and this can show up as unwavering devotion and affection for Husky dominance and intelligence and loyalty for German Shepherd dominance.
+Gerberian Shepskies, or just Shepskies for short, are pretty gigantic when compared to the Siberian Husky—they can grow to weigh up to 90 pounds—but they're actually relatively small in comparison to their other parent breed, the German Shepherd.
+Usually, a Shepsky's personality will either favor their Husky parent or their German Shepherd parent, and this can show up as unwavering devotion and affection for Husky dominance and intelligence and loyalty for German Shepherd dominance.

 People living in big cities are especially fond of the Morkie, a teeny-tiny cross between the Yorkshire Terrier and the Maltese.
-Though these dogs are petite enough to fit in a purse, you shouldn’t underestimate their mood swings: Should you forget to take them out for their daily walks and play time, you’ll be dealing with quite the feisty furry monster.
+Though these dogs are petite enough to fit in a purse, you shouldn't underestimate their mood swings: Should you neglect to give them attention, you'll be dealing with quite the feisty furry monster.

 The Aussie Pom

-The Aussie Pom is a cross between an Australian Shepherd and a Pomeranian, bred to serve as a companion dog, thanks to its small size and easygoing temperament.
-Though these furry friends resemble Pomeranians in their facial features, you can easily tell them apart from their parent breed, thanks to their coats, which usually take after Australian Shepherds.
+The Aussie Pom is a cross between an Australian Shepherd and a Pomeranian, bred to serve as a compact companion dog with an easy temperament.
+Though these furry friends resemble Pomeranians in their facial features, you can easily tell them apart from their tiny parent breed thanks to their coats, which usually take after Australian Shepherds.